-At the end of your story does your hero out-ski his rival, win the girl and live happily ever after?
-Or worse, does he wake up and realize that it was all a dream?
+Does your story end with your hero out-skiing his rival, winning the girl and live happily ever after?
+Or worse, does they wake up and realize that it was all a dream?
 Then you’ve got a problem, my friend.
-But, don’t worry your not some unimaginative dolt.
+But, don’t worry!
+The problem isn’t that you’re an unimaginative writer.
 You just need some inspiration.

 Cliched writing usually means you haven’t done enough research.
 But how do you research for a fictional story?
 Start by reading non-fiction.
 After all, the best stories are rooted in reality.

 Writing a police procedural?
 A perfect ending could be in the pages of your local police blotter.
 Working on a story about time travel?
 Then it’s time to read up on black holes, quantum physics, and maybe a little history.

 Or delve into your own life experience to find your stories perfect ending.
 How have the major conflicts of your life resolved?
 Maybe you’re thinking- allmy conflicts ended terribly.
 And, that’s okay.
 Conflict isn’t always resolved positively in reality, and the same can be true for your story.